Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Abstract

 \section{Abstract}

 Liouville quantum gravity (LQG) and the Brownian map (TBM) are two distinct models of measure-endowed random surfaces.
 LQG is defined in terms of a real parameter $\gamma$, and it has long been believed that when $\gamma = \sqrt{8/3}$, the LQG sphere should be equivalent (in some sense) to TBM.
-However, the LQG sphere comes equipped with a conformal structure, and TBM comes equipped with a metric space structure, and endowing either one with the {\em other's} structure has been an open problem for some time.
+However, the LQG sphere comes equipped with a conformal structure, and TBM comes equipped with a metric space structure, and endowing either one with the other's structure has been an open problem for some time.

 This paper is the first in a three-part series that unifies LQG and TBM by endowing each object with the other's structure and showing that the resulting laws agree.
-The present work uses a form of the quantum Loewner evolution (QLE) to construct a metric on a dense subset of a~$\sqrt{8/3}$-LQG sphere and to establish certain facts about the law of this metric, which are in agreement with similar facts known for TBM.
-The subsequent papers will show that this metric extends uniquely and continuously to the entire $\sqrt{8/3}$-LQG surface and that the resulting measure-endowed metric space is TBM.
+The present work considers a growth process called {\em quantum Loewner evolution} (QLE) on a $\sqrt{8/3}$-LQG surface $\mathcal S$ and defines $\qdist(x,y)$ to be the amount of time it takes QLE to grow from $x \in \mathcal S$ to $y \in \mathcal S$.
+We show that $\qdist(x,y)$ is a.s.\ determined by the triple $(\mathcal S,x,y)$ (which is far from clear from the definition of QLE) and that $\qdist$ a.s.\ satisfies symmetry (i.e., $\qdist(x,y) = \qdist(y,x)$) for a.a.\ $(x,y)$ pairs and the triangle inequality for a.a.\ triples.
+This implies that $\qdist$ is a.s.\ a metric on any countable sequence sampled i.i.d.\ from the area measure on $\mathcal S$.
+We establish several facts about the law of this metric, which are in agreement with similar facts known for TBM.
+The subsequent papers will show that this metric a.s.\ extends uniquely and continuously to the entire $\sqrt{8/3}$-LQG surface and that the resulting measure-endowed metric space is TBM.